Lunatic-Labs/stream-mcqueen/ReadMe.md

 # Braching/SDLC Docs

-This documentation is for future developers and explains the braching format and GitHub etiquette used in this project.
+This documentation is for future developers and explains the tools, branching format, and GitHub etiquette used in this project.

 ## Tools:
 - React v18.2.0